Have LLMs Reopened the Pandora's Box of AI-Generated Fake News?

 To further support these results, we visualized the distribution of key performance metrics—precision, recall, false positive rate (FPR), and false negative rate (FNR), —achieved by Human, GPT-4o Batch, and GPT-4o Single in Figure~\ref{fig:metrics} (positive: real, negative: fake).
 We observe that the overall performance for human annotation is relatively low (in yellow), characterized by low precision and recall.
 Consistent with our earlier observations on the impact of forewarning, the resulting heightened skepticism among Phase 2 participants leads them to overclassify real news stories as fake (high false negative rate).
 Consequently, while humans may appear to detect fake news more effectively due to comparable detection rates to LLMs, this may not necessarily reflect a superior ability to detect falsity.
 Instead, it underscores the effect of forewarning on annotation behaviors, resulting in the misclassification of real news as fake.

 Next, we wanted to understand whether the findings gleaned from Figures \ref{fig:comparison_rf} \& \ref{fig:metrics} are statistically significant.
-To this end, we analyzed the performance differences between human and GPT-4o annotators by conducting a mixed ANOVA analysis \cite{murrar2018mixed}.
+To this end, we analyzed the performance differences between human and GPT-4o annotators by conducting a mixed analysis of variance (ANOVA) \cite{murrar2018mixed}.
 Our analysis framework included: \textit{Between-Subjects Factor}: Source of annotation, categorized into three levels—human annotators, GPT-4o Batch, and GPT-4o Single. \textit{Within-Subjects Factor}: Authenticity of the stories, categorized as fake or real.

-Table~\ref{tab:anova} summarizes the mixed ANOVA results, which reveal a significant overall difference among the three annotation sources and between the authenticity of the news ($p-value <4.52e^{-23}$ and $2.28e^{-25}$ ).
-Additionally, there is a significant interaction effect ($p-value=9.6e^{-25}$), indicating that the impact of authenticity (correct identification of real vs. fake news) varies across the different annotation sources (human processing vs. GPT-4o batch processing vs. GPT-4o single processing).
+Table~\ref{tab:anova} summarizes the mixed ANOVA results, which reveal a significant overall difference among the three annotation sources and between the authenticity of the news (p-value =$4.52e^{-23}$ and $2.28e^{-25}$ ).
+Additionally, there is a significant interaction effect (p-value=$9.6e^{-25}$), indicating that the impact of authenticity (correct identification of real vs. fake news) varies across the different annotation sources (human processing vs. GPT-4o batch processing vs. GPT-4o single processing).

 Given the significant interaction effects, we conducted simple main effects analyses for pairwise comparisons to further examine these differences.
-Detailed statistics for pairwise comparisons are provided in Table~\ref{tab:pairwise} in the Appendix, where we also re-affirm our findings using non-parametric tests (Table~\ref{tab:pairwise_non_parametric}) for all pairwise comparisons.
+Detailed statistics for pairwise comparisons are provided in Table~\ref{tab:pairwise} in the Appendix, where we also re-affirm our findings using non-parametric tests (See Section~\ref{sec:robustness} and Table~\ref{tab:pairwise_non_parametric} in the Appendix) for all pairwise comparisons.